SkylineCommunications/dataminer-docs/connector-help/connector_help/Moxa_VENT2.md

 # Moxa VENT2

-The **Moxa VENT2** driver monitors and controls the unit through **SNMP**.
+The **Moxa VENT2** connector monitors and controls the unit through **SNMP**.

 ## About

-The driver polls relevant information from the device every 30 seconds and every half hour.
+The connector polls relevant information from the device every 30 seconds and every half hour.

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION:**